Algebrization of some complete modules: Introduction

 \section{Introduction}

+In this paper, $(R,\fm)$ denotes a commutative Noetherian local ring.
+By \emph{completion} we mean completion with respect to the $\fm$-adic topology.
+The categories of finitely generated modules over $R$ and over $\widehat{R}$ are, in general, different.
+For instance, there exist situations in which $\Mod(R)$ is countable while $\Mod(\widehat{R})$ is uncountable.
+Our aim is to understand $\Mod(\widehat{R})$ via certain data from $\Mod(R)$ and to present some applications.
+These questions have been investigated by several authors.
+In what follows, we survey some of the corresponding results, complement them, and also present new observations.
+To this end, we begin by recalling a few definitions.

-In this note $(R,\fm)$ is a commutative noetherian local ring.
-By completion we mean completion with respect to $\fm$-adic topology.
-By a complete module we mean a finitely generated $\widehat{R}$-module.
-Also, a complete module $\mathcal{M}$ is called \textit{algebraic} if there is a finitely generated $R$-module $M$ such that $\widehat{M}\simeq \mathcal{M}$ (some times $\mathcal{M}$ is called extended from a finitely generated $R$-module).
-A complete module such that each of its direct summand is algebraic is called \textit{strongly algebraic}.
+By a \emph{complete module} we mean a finitely generated $\widehat{R}$-module.
+A complete module $\mathcal{M}$ is called \emph{algebraic} if there exists a finitely generated $R$-module $M$ such that $\widehat{M} \simeq \mathcal{M}$.
+Sometimes, such a module $\mathcal{M}$ is said to be \emph{extended from} a finitely generated $R$-module (see, for instance, \cite{sean}).
+A complete module such that each of its direct summands is algebraic is called \emph{strongly algebraic}.
+This is a new notion.

-\begin{observation} Let $R$ be a local domain whose integral closure $\overline{R}$ is a finite $R$-module but $\overline{R}$ is not local.
-If $R$ is of isolated singularity, then $(\overline{R})^{\widehat{}}$ is algebraic but not strongly algebraic.\end{observation}
+\begin{observation} Let $R$ be a local domain whose integral closure $\overline{R}$ is a finite $R$-module but not local.
+If $R$ has an isolated singularity, then $(\overline{R})^{\widehat{}}$ is algebraic but not strongly algebraic. \end{observation}

-Let $R$ be a $1$-dimensional local ring with algebraically closed residue field such that $R_{\red}$ is analytically irreducible.
-Algebrization helps to show $\G_0 (R)\simeq \bigoplus_{\min(R)}\mathbb{Z}$.
-One may call this as a Herzog's conjecture.
-In the case $R$ is a 1-dimensional local domain this is in \cite[Ex.
-II.6.9]{weibel}.
-As another application of algebrization, see Corollary \ref{logor}.
+Let $R$ be a $1$-dimensional local ring with algebraically closed residue field such that $R_{\mathrm{red}}$ is analytically irreducible.
+Algebrization allows us to show that \( \G_0 (R) \simeq \bigoplus_{\min(R)} \mathbb{Z}. \) For more details, see Corollary~\ref{cor4G}.
+One may refer to this as \emph{Herzog's conjecture}.
+In the domain case, this appears in \cite[Ex.~II.6.9]{weibel}.
+As another application, see Corollary~\ref{logor}.

-A module $\mathcal{M}$ is called \textit{weakly algebraic}, if it is a direct summand of an algebraic module.
-The following extends the recent result \cite[Proposition 4.3]{bea} by dropping torsion-free assumption via a new argument:
+A module $\mathcal{M}$ is called \emph{weakly algebraic} if it is a direct summand of an algebraic module.
+The following observation extends \cite[Proposition~4.3]{bea} by dropping the torsion-free assumption via a new argument.

 \begin{observation} Let $R$ be analytically unramified and of dimension one.
-Then any complete module is weakly algebraic.
-Conversely, assume $R$ is essentially of finite type over a prime field and any complete $\widehat{R}$-module is weakly algebraic, then $\dim R\leq1$. \end{observation}
+Then every complete module is weakly algebraic.
+Conversely, assume $R$ is essentially of finite type over a prime field and every complete $\widehat{R}$-module is weakly algebraic.
+Then $\dim R \leq 1$. \end{observation}